Communicating Flood Risk for Texas

 Project Description

 This study addresses the Texas Integrated Flooding Framework (TIFF) components 2 (visualization) and 4 (communication) objectives.
 Our goals are to deeply explore the academic and grey literature around best practices in communicating and visualizing flood risk and develop guidelines that can be used as new dashboards and products are created from flood models.
 Along the way, we are identifying prioritized public users of this type of information and the types of decisions they need to make around flooding.
-We have conducted end-user definition workshops (insert link), and online experiments to better understand what constitutes appropriate guidelines for property owners, organizations that care for others, and Spanish speakers.
+We have conducted end-user definition workshops and online experiments to better understand what constitutes appropriate guidelines for property owners, organizations that care for others, and Spanish speakers.

 Phase II of this project will focus on the Lower Rio Grande Valley and we will determine culturally appropriate ways to communicate flood risk to property owners, small business owners, and Spanish Speakers.